Shikharji: Replicas

 The representation of Sammeta-Shikharji is a popular theme in Jain shrines.

-On August 13, 2012, the world's first to-scale complete replication of Shikharji was opened in Siddhachalam in New Jersey over 120 acres of hilly terrain called Shikharji at Siddhachalam, it has become an important place of pilgrimage for the Jain diaspora.
+On 13 August 2012, the world's first to-scale complete replication of Shikharji was opened in Siddhachalam in New Jersey over 120 acres of hilly terrain called Shikharji at Siddhachalam, it has become an important place of pilgrimage for the Jain diaspora.
 There is a small scale replica of Shikharji at Dādābadī, Mehrauli.
 Ranakpur Jain temple has a depiction of Shikharji.
 Shitalnath temple in Patan, Gujarat has a wooden plaque with carving of Shikharji.

 Transport

 The nearest railway station is Parasnath Station which is situated in Isri Bazar, Dumri, Jharkhand.
 It is around 25 km from Madhuban, at the base of Shikharji.
 Parasnath station is situated on Grand Chord, which is part of Howrah-Gaya-Delhi line and Howrah-Allahabad-Mumbai line.
 Many long-distance trains halt at Parasnath Station.
-Daily connectivities to Mumbai, Delhi, Jaipur, Ajmer, Kolkata, Patna, Allahbad, Kanpur, Jammutawi, Amritsar, Kalka etc. are available.
+Daily connectivities to Mumbai, Delhi, Jaipur, Ajmer, Kolkata, Patna, Allahabad, Kanpur, Jammutawi, Amritsar, Kalka etc. are available.
 Even 12301-12302 Howrah Rajdhani Express via Gaya Junction has a halt on Parasnath station which run 6 days a week.